JohnMiltonHacks/AutoConnect/readme.md

 - **Connect2wifi.py**

-  - Connects Automatically to wifi at particular time (12:02 AM) and automatically shutdown at particular time (6:00 AM)
+  - Connects Automatically to wifi at particular time (12:02 AM) and automatically shutdown windows at particular time (6:00 AM)